MuhammadZulhusni/Coffee-Shop/README.md

 # Coffee Shop Website

 Welcome to the Coffee Shop website!
-This project is a web application for orders and enhancing communication between customers and sellers.
+This is a web application for order coffee and enhancing communication between customers and sellers.

 ## Features
 - Send order details to sellers via WhatsApp